-Our consolidated revenues for the year ended December 31, 2016 were \$1.48 billion, an increase of 18% over the prior year measured in local currencies (17% measured in the reporting currency), attributable to a combination of organic growth and recent acquisitions.
+Our consolidated revenues for the year ended December 31, 2017 were \$1.71 billion, an increase of 15% over the prior year, attributable to a combination of organic growth and acquisitions during the period.

-Our diluted net earnings per share calculated in accordance with GAAP was \$0.92 in the year ended December 31, 2016 versus \$0.59 in the prior year.
-Our adjusted EPS (see definition and reconciliation below) was \$1.62 for the year ended December 31, 2016, up 35% from \$1.20 in the prior year.
+Our diluted net earnings per share calculated in accordance with GAAP was \$1.45 in the year ended December 31, 2017 versus \$0.92 in the prior year.
+Our adjusted EPS (see definition and reconciliation below) was \$2.03 for the year ended December 31, 2017, up 25% from \$1.62 in the prior year.

-We acquired controlling interests in 13 businesses in 2016, including eight in our FirstService Brands segment and five in our FirstService Residential segment.
-The total initial cash consideration for these acquisitions was \$90.9 million.
-Our tuck-under acquisitions increase the geographic footprint and broaden our service offering at

-FirstService Residential and are part of the execution of our strategy at FirstService Brands to acquire California Closets and Paul Davis Restoration franchises in selected key markets.
-In addition, within FirstService Brands, we added a new essential property service platform through the acquisition of Century Fire Protection, a full-service fire protection firm headquartered in Atlanta, Georgia.
-In late 2016, Century Fire Protection subsequently completed a tuck-under acquisition of Fort-Lauderdale, Florida-based Advanced Fire.
+We acquired controlling interests in nine businesses in 2017, including five in our FirstService Residential segment and four in our FirstService Brands segment.
+The total initial cash consideration for these acquisitions was \$39.6 million.
+Our tuck-under acquisitions increase the geographic footprint and broaden our service offering at FirstService Residential.
+The acquisitions also support the execution of our company-owned strategy at FirstService Brands to acquire California Closets and Paul Davis Restoration franchises in selected key markets and expand our operations and broaden our service capabilities at Century Fire Protection.